AndyShiue/Ende-readme/README.md

    2. **mutation**:
       The value of a mutable variable can be mutated.
       `count = 1i32;` changes the value of `count` to `1i32`.
+      Mutating an immutable variable generates a compile error.

    3. **`while` loop**:
       Normal `while` loop similar to other imperative languages.